Lyberta/Singularity/On Violence.md

 ## How to remove Zionists

-Remember that Zionist have perfected the art of lying.
+Remember that Zionists have perfected the art of lying.
 So you have to dig hard evidence.
 Their lies can't be trusted at all.
 Everything they say is a lie.
 Dig the truth.
 Dig to the very end!
 Dig!
 Dig!
 Dig!

+It's all about mental OpSec.
+Resist gaslighting at all costs.
+Whoever tells you to stop and don't dig is either a Zionist spy or a dead inside zombie.
+Don't listen to them.
+Keep digging.
+Don't argue with Zionists, just block them out of your life completely.
+Maintain radio silence.
+The more you talk with them, the more of your time they waste.
+And wasting your time is the whole point.